yingkitw/pptx-rs/README.md

-# pptx-rs
+# ppt-rs

 **The Rust library for generating PowerPoint presentations that actually works.**

-While other Rust crates for PPTX generation are incomplete, broken, or abandoned, `pptx-rs` generates **valid, production-ready PowerPoint files** that open correctly in PowerPoint, LibreOffice, Google Slides, and other Office applications.
+While other Rust crates for PPTX generation are incomplete, broken, or abandoned, `ppt-rs` generates **valid, production-ready PowerPoint files** that open correctly in PowerPoint, LibreOffice, Google Slides, and other Office applications.

 **🎯 Convert Markdown to PowerPoint in seconds** - Write your slides in Markdown, get a professional PPTX file.
 No PowerPoint needed.

-## Why pptx-rs?
+## Why ppt-rs?

 - 🚀 **Markdown to PPTX** - Write slides in Markdown, get PowerPoint files.
 Perfect for developers.
 - ✅ **Actually works** - Generates valid PPTX files that open in all major presentation software